 What do I want for my own children?
 Do I want to watch them focus on work above all else or do I want children who work, but don’t forget to live in the process?
 If I model self-care, they will learn to make it a priority.
 The entire family benefits!
 Even when working, it is easier to be more productive and positive at work when time is taken to take care of ourselves.

 Learn a new skill:

 Put simply, I feel creative and alive when I learn new things.
 Painting is something I discovered that I love doing!
 I feel completely relaxed when painting or creating.
-I plan to take some courses on Craftsy.
+I plan to take some courses on Bluprint.
 With more than 1,000 courses all taught by crafting professionals at very reasonable prices, I definitely intend to check some out!
-There is also a Bluprint option in which I can get daily inspiration and watch unlimited videos from crafting pros should I have time to check out more than just the odd course here and there in the future!
+With Bluprint I also have the option to get daily inspiration and watch unlimited videos from crafting pros should I have time to check out more than just the odd course here and there in the future!
 I can purchase any needed supplies from them as well.

 Read material I choose for myself every day!